hms-11/CoopCommand/README.md

 - Override door open or closed.

-- Take a picture with the CoopCam and email it.
+- Take a picture with the CoopCam and display it in the app

 - Monitor door status (Open, Closed, Opening/Closing).